 Internationally, Thailand undertook to: participate fully in the work of the Council and cooperate with its Special Procedures; expedite withdrawal of its reservations to CEDAW and ICCPR; consider becoming Party to the CPED; cooperate closely with Treaty Bodies, including by submitting periodic reports in a timely manner; protect the rights of women, children and persons with disabilities; promote gender equality; and support dialogue on democracy, human security and religion.

 An analysis of steps taken by Thailand in fulfilment of its international pledges shows that it does indeed contribute to the work of the Council, participating in around half of all panel discussions and interactive dialogues.
-Regarding cooperation with Special Procedures, Thailand has only facilitated 8 of 25 visit requests, but replied to 39 (91%) out of the 43 communications it received during the period under review.
+Regarding cooperation with Special Procedures, Thailand has only facilitated 39% of visit requests, but replied to over 70% of the communications it received during the period under review.
 Thailand is Party to nearly all the core conventions, and currently has no overdue reports.
 Thailand has indeed withdrawn its reservations to articles 6 and 9 of the ICCPR and its reservations to article 16 of CEDAW.
 However, it retains other reservations to those treaties.